GhostGrago/Snake-Game/README.md

 # Snake Game in C++
-Snake game created using C++ and the graphics.h library.
+This is a Snake game created using C++ and the graphics.h library, feel free to contribute to this code if there can be any improvements.

 ![](images/menu.jpg)